pillars/lengthy/README.md

 - Update the documentation if needed
 - Make a PR with a description that gives as much context as possible

-**IMPORTANT**: I will not merge a PR without proper testing or documentation.
+**IMPORTANT**: I will not merge a PR without proper testing and documentation.